jakesower/spectragraph/packages/memory-store/README.md

 - **query** - Execute Data Prism queries against the store
 - **merge** - Insert complex resource trees with nested relationships

+### Expression Engines

+The memory store uses focused expression engines from Data Prism Core to provide different capabilities for different query contexts:

+- **SELECT Engine**: Full expression capabilities including filtering, aggregations, transformations, and computed fields for SELECT clauses
+- **WHERE Engine**: Filtering-only operations for WHERE clauses, excluding expensive aggregation operations for performance and security

+By default, the memory store uses `defaultSelectEngine` and `defaultWhereEngine` from `@data-prism/core`.
+You can provide custom engines in the configuration if needed for specialized use cases.

 ## API Reference

 ### `createMemoryStore(schema, config?)`